What makes a business successful? Is it tasteful marketing? Top-notch-quality product/service? Seamless interactions? Or exceptional customer support?

 The key to remember is that as long as you understand how these metrics are defined, you’ll know how to measure them.

 Taking things a step further, these metrics can be broken down into two different categories: Behavioral and Attitudinal.

 Behavioral refers to the actions users take while interacting with a product or service.

 Attitudinal measures how a person feels about a company, product, or service.
 This includes things like brand association and loyalty.

 Understanding the difference between KPIs and UX metrics is critical.
 They’re often confused with each other, but they’re two separate things.

-5 Essential UX Metrics You Need to Measure.
+5 Essential UX Metrics You Need to Measure in 2023

 1. Monitoring Real User Metrics As Your Site Is being Used

 Real User Monitoring Metrics is crucial in determining how effective a digital product is.
 This involves analyzing user pain points and then addressing them to improve the overall online customer experience.